 - The system may only offer one entrance screen option.
 Those seeking larger screens or different orientations might need to integrate with a third-party display provider.

-Both the ButterflyMX video intercom and the Aiphone IXG Series intercom can be customized to meet your individual building needs.
+Both the ButterflyMX video intercom and Aiphone intercoms can be customized to meet your individual building’s needs.
 However, ButterflyMX may be a more robust, tech-forward system with features that give it a competitive advantage.

 The first benefit is aesthetics.
 ButterflyMX was described as “arguably the best video intercom on the market” by Safe and Sound Security.
 Featuring two different panel sizes and several mounting options, ButterflyMX can be easily incorporated into your new or existing building.